Mike Groll / AP, file

 Courtesy of Tonya Massey

 A mock trial on Wednesday, Dec.
 18, at Rensselaer County Courthouse in Troy, N.Y., will try to determine who authored the famed "A Visit from St. Nicholas."
+The poem was first published in 1823 in the Troy Sentinel.

 On December 18, in a ceremonial chamber of the Rensselaer County Courthouse in Troy, a retired New York Supreme Court Justice, Bernard J. Malone, will hear lawyers make competing claims about who should be given those thanks.